 The relationship with your therapist is key.
 Maybe you read all the self-help books.
 You do all the self-care.
 You use all the meditation apps.
 You write all the affirmations.
 But nothing works.
 That's where I come in.
-To teach you that it's not about what you're doing or not doing, it's about how you see and relate to yourself, your thoughts, emotions, and beliefs.
-I help you sort out the mud puddles keeping you stuck.
-I want you to feel connected to, trusting of, and safe with me.
+To help you dig deep into your thoughts, emotions, and beliefs.
+To unpack your pains, and rewrite your story.
+To help you sort out the mud puddles keeping you stuck and feel more like you.
+A good fit in therapy is feeling connected to, trusting of, and safe in your vulnerability with a therapist.
 I offer a free 15-minute consultation to all new curious clients.
 Schedule a call with me to see if we vibe.

 WHAT HAPPENS DURING A THERAPY SESSION?

 Our first few sessions will focus on getting to know you.
 We will work to gain an understanding of the concerns, hopes, and the goals that bring you to therapy.
 We will then tailor therapy to your specific needs and create a plan to achieve the outcomes you want.
 You may be asked to reflect, to share your thoughts, to express your emotions, to consider alternatives, and to get comfortable with the uncomfortable.
 We know that sometimes trying something new like therapy can feel vulnerable and scary.
 You will be entirely supported throughout your entire counseling journey.